mathigon/textbooks/content/circles-and-pi/content.md

 Ancient Greek astronomers were the first to discover that all celestial objects move on regular paths, called __orbits__.
 They believed that these orbits are always circular.
-After all, circles are the “most perfect” of all shapes, symmetric in every direction, and thus a fitting choice for the underlying order of our universe.
+After all, circles are the “most perfect” of all shapes: symmetric in every direction, and thus a fitting choice for the underlying order of our universe.